yxuco/be-assistant-openai/vsCodeExtension.md

   },
 ```

 It prompts code suggestions as you type in VS Code editor, which you can `TAB` to accept.
-You may also type `command-I` to enter special request for in-line code generation or updates.
+You may also type `command-I` to enter special request for in-line code generation or updates, but note that `command-I` will invoke the chat model, not the model for auto-complete.

-However, the auto-completion feature does not appear work as expected even after the configuration is updated to use `GPT-4o`, i.e.,
+However, unlike the chat models, the auto-completion model does not accept customized system-messages.
+For example, if you configure it to use `GPT-4o` as follows

 ```json
   "tabAutocompleteModel": {